-Management and resource development on the statements of activities includes approximately \$1,182,000 and \$669,000 of fundraising costs for the years ended December 31, 2021 and 2020, respectively.
-This amount represents printing, mailing and promotion costs as well as an allocation of employees' costs for salary, taxes, and benefits based on time spent on fundraising activities.
+Management and resource development on the statements of activities includes approximately \$1,473,000 and \$1,182,000 of fundraising costs for the years ended December 31, 2022 and 2021, respectively.
+This amount represents travel, printing, mailing and promotion costs as well as an allocation of employees' costs for salary, taxes, and benefits based on time spent on fundraising activities.